-Kobe Bryant, 8 others reportedly killed Sunday in California crash
+»MORE: Kobe Bryant, 8 others killed in Sunday copter crash

 According to the company's website, the S-76 can carry up to 12 passengers and costs about $13 million.
 Its top speed is 178 mph, and it has a range of 472 miles.
 The copter has twin turbo shaft engines with four blades along a tail rotor and a retractable landing gear.